jrean/laravel-user-verification/README.md

 Click here to verify your account: <a href="{{ $link = url('verification', $user->verification_token) . '?email=' . urlencode($user->email) }}"> {{ $link }}</a>
 ```

+### Errors

+This package throws several exceptions.

+* `ModelNotCompliantException`
+The model instance provided is not compliant with this package.

+* `TokenMismatchException`
+Wrong verification token.

+* `UserIsVerifiedException`
+This user is already verified.

+* `UserNotFoundException`
+No user found for the given e-mail adresse.

+#### View

+Create a view for the default verification error route at
+resources/views/errors/user-verification.blade.php.
+Customize this view to your
+needs.

 ## Usage

 ### API